Iopi/orange-EEG/doc/widgets/channelselector.md

 Channel Selector
 ================
-Orange widget that selects certain channels, specified by the user through GUI, from the EEG data, that this widget receives as an input.
+Selects certain channels, specified by the user through GUI, from the EEG data, that this widget receives as an input.

 **Inputs**